 The same problem patterns are documented in peer-reviewed studies that inform the product direction:

-1. PubMed 28460211 Qualitative research on Roma women's participation in cervical cancer screening in Romania (Social Science & Medicine, 2017), including co-authorship by Dr. Florian Nicula and Andreea Itu (publication name used earlier by Dr. Andreea Damian).
+1. PubMed 28460211 Qualitative research on Roma women's participation in cervical cancer screening in Romania (Social Science & Medicine, 2017).

-2. PubMed 35197342 BMJ Open protocol on facilitators and barriers to follow-up after abnormal cervical screening in remote Romanian communities (2022), co-authored by Dr. Andreea Damian.
+2. PubMed 35197342 BMJ Open protocol on facilitators and barriers to follow-up after abnormal cervical screening in remote Romanian communities (2022).

-These studies help define where a digital clinical workflow has the highest impact: continuity of follow-up, transparent review steps, and stronger coordination between clinical and operational actors.
+These studies help define where a digital clinical workflow can be most useful: continuity of follow-up, transparent review steps, and stronger coordination between clinical and operational actors.

 Current direction

-CerviGuard is being developed as a secure, human-in-the-loop clinical system where technology supports teams that already carry responsibility for patient pathways.
+CerviGuard is being developed as a clinical workflow product where technology supports teams that already carry responsibility for patient pathways.
 The objective is to turn field-informed screening and follow-up lessons into daily operational capability, not just research output.